 - Next, grab a utility knife and score along the edge of the damaged corner bead about 1¼-inch back from the corner.

 - Then, pry the damaged corner bead off the wall.

 - Cut a new piece of drywall corner bead to fit the space.

-- Nail the corner bead in place.
+- Nail the new piece of corner bead in place.

 - Sand the joint compound smooth.

 - Prime and paint the repaired section of the wall.

 That’s all there it is to it!
 You no longer have to look at those unsightly corners every time you pass your formerly damaged walls!